sirosen/globus-sdk-python/docs/services/transfer.rst

 When an error occurs, a ``TransferClient`` will raise this specialized type of error, rather than a generic ``GlobusAPIError``.

-.. autoclass:: globus_sdk.exc.TransferAPIError
+.. autoclass:: globus_sdk.TransferAPIError
    :members:
    :show-inheritance:

 Transfer Responses
 ------------------

-.. automodule:: globus_sdk.transfer.response
+.. automodule:: globus_sdk.services.transfer.response
    :members:
    :show-inheritance: